 This dissertation journey revealed the complexities of categorizing and theming qualitative data.
 The lack of clear differentiation between categories and themes highlighted the challenges faced during data analysis.
 I learned the importance of critically analyzing and refining the methodological approach to data analysis.
 The experience taught me about conceptual overlap and to continuously revisit and adjust the coding framework to better understand the data.
 For future research, I plan to incorporate more analytical techniques and use diverse data to ensure better differentiation between themes and categories.
 This will help in capturing a wider array of perspectives and minimizing the overlap in themes and categories.

-This research process brought some tough moments that the researcher had to face such as illnesses like having Covid twice as well as other health crises that hindered the dissertation process.
+This research process brought some tough moments that the researcher had to face such as having Covid twice as well as other health crises that hindered the dissertation process.
 Research information was lost several times during this process due to computer issues.
 Moments of joy happened through the dissertation process and every milestone was celebrated regardless of it being big or small.
 The biggest lesson learned through each victory was hard work pays off.
-The researcher learned that it is okay to say No. When people did not understand, the researcher learned to say, it is what it is.
-The overall lesson learned is trust the process, leave biases out of research, and know that your Chair is really your mentor and has your best interest at heart.
+The researcher learned that it is okay to say no. When people did not understand, the researcher learned to say, it is what it is.
+The overall lesson learned is trust the process, leave bias out of research, and know that your Chair is really your mentor and has your best interest at heart.